-- 1. The CEC shall, based on protocols received from DECs and PECs, and not later than the 19th day after polling day, summarise at its meetings the results of elections of the Parliament of Georgia, elections of the Mayor of Tbilisi and Sakrebulo of Tbilisi, and shall prepare a summary protocol thereon. - 2.
-The CEC shall summarize election results and draw up a summary protocol of election results specifying the following:
+1. The CEC shall, based on protocols received from DECs and PECs, and not later than the 25th day after the polling day, summarise at its meetings the results of elections of the Parliament of Georgia, elections of the Mayor of Tbilisi city municipality and Sakrebulo of Tbilisi municipality, and shall draw up a summary protocol thereon.

+2. The CEC shall summarize election results and draw up a summary protocol of election results specifying the following: